robvet/dapr-workshop/Assignment04/step-by-step.md

    docker exec -it dapr_redis redis-cli
    ```

-   > Dapr originally installed a Redis container.
-Here you are starting the Redis container in interactive mode and invoking the Redis command line, redis-cli.
+   > Dapr originally installed the Redis container.
+Here you hooking into the running in interactive mode and invoking the Redis command line, redis-cli.

 1. In the redis-cli enter the following command to get the list of keys of items stored in the redis cache: